This guide describes the process of moving data from on-premises Hadoop Distributed File System (HDFS) to Google Cloud (Google Cloud).

 - Always make copies of data read-only if possible.
 Your synchronization strategy becomes more complex with every potential source of new edits.

 - In a hybrid solution, avoid maintaining more than two copies of data.
-Keep only one copy on premises and only one in GCP.
+Keep only one copy on premises and only one in Google Cloud.

 You can use technologies such as Apache Airflow to help manage your data synchronization.